tamari92/kf2-tournament/rules.md

 ### 5.3 - Roster Integrity
 Teams may *only* use the players in the rosters formed from [5.2.5](#525---player-draft).
 If a player leaves, exits, or is removed from the team, the team Captain is required to inform the Tournament Staff immediately so that a replacement can be found (typically drawn from the overflow pool).

-STEAMIDs will be checked regularly. **Using players not in the team’s assigned roster is grounds for the team's immediate suspension from the tournament.**
+STEAMIDs shall be checked regularly. **Using players not in the team’s assigned roster is grounds for the team's immediate suspension from the tournament.**

 #### 5.3.1 - Alternate Accounts
 **Alternate accounts are not allowed under any circumstances.** Please make sure that the account you intend to play on has full access to the game.